meltingcore/bg/food-court/Rules.md

 victory points (VP).
 To do so they must check if they cover the requirements of the customer card and if they do, they can take the customer card and place it in their own customer queue.

-A player cannot have more than 3 customer cards in their queue (unless stated otherwise).
+A player cannot have more than 3 customer cards in their queue.

-When at least one customer is attracted (one customer card is placed in the player's queue) a player can choose to perform the **Serve** action to score from their cooked recipes.
+When at least one customer is attracted (one customer card is placed in the player's queue) a player can choose to perform the **Serve** action to score from their **cooked** recipes.
 Each customer card has an order number that depicts how many recipes can be served to them.
 More customer cards results in raising that limit (i.e. if you have 3 customers in your queue with 1, 2 and 2 recipe orders respectively, the total amount of recipes you can serve (score from) is 5).